 - 26. The Executive Principal (in their role as Accounting Officer) reviews the following documents termly to ensure the Trust is working within the boundaries of regularity and propriety: - reviews management accounts - reviews compliance against the scheme of delegation - reviews transactions for evidence of connected party transactions - value for money practice - 27.
-The Accounting Officer has delegated the following responsibilities to the Finance Director: - adherence to tendering policies - review of transactions confirming in line with delegated authorities as

-- set out by the Academies Financial Handbook - review of trustees/governors' minutes - 28.
-A checklist is completed for each review undertaken. - 29.
+The Accounting Officer has delegated the following responsibilities to the Finance Director : - adherence to tendering policies - review of transactions confirming in line with delegated authorities as set out by the Academies Financial Handbook - review of trustees/governors' minutes - 28.
 If there is a significant departure from the anticipated budget surplus or deficit this will be escalated to the Finance Committee as part of the monthly management accounts procedure.